rubensr91/elixir-helper/README.md

  * mix deps.get
  * mix compile
  * iex -S mix
- * To see if everything run ok, the next step must to return "pong" in the browser
+ * To see if everything run ok, the next step must to return "pong" on the browser
  * http://localhost:4001/ping

 ## COVERALLS